-This weekend I was lucky enough to experience Les Caves Ouvertes de Vaud.
+This weekend I was lucky enough to be on a Foodie Tour of Lausanne and to experience Les Caves Ouvertes de Vaud.
 Literally meaning ‘Open Cellars,’ this is a weekend of wine set against the beautiful backdrop of Lake Geneva (or Lac Léman as it’s actually called).
 Taking place in the canton (region) of Vaud, Les Caves Ouvertes is two days of wine, merriment and a little bit of education about Swiss wines.
 Six wine regions participate in the event from all over the Vaud region.
 They are Bonvillars, Chablais, La Côte, Vully, Les Côtes de l’Orbe and finally Lavauax (which was the area we would be spending our time in).

 The event is open from 10:00 to 18:00 on the Saturday and Sunday this is definitely not the weekend to abstain!

 I’ve done a lot of wine study but throughout all my courses and tastings I’ve never once come across any Swiss wine.
 The reason for this is that they keep it all for themselves!
 Only 2% of it is ever exported outside Switzerland so I was excited to get to try it for myself!

 This wine region of Lavaux is a UNESCO World Heritage Site and it’s easy to see why.
 The beautiful vineyards sweep down to the Lake and the whole region is absolutely stunning.
 Lausanne, the closest town, has recently also been initiated into the Great Wine Capitals Network.
 There are only 10 regions in the world that are included so for Lausanne, this is an incredible honour.